Android In-App

 Control In-App Notifications

-With CleverTap Android SDK 4.2.0 and above, you can control the rendering of in-app notifications by calling the following ways:
+With CleverTap Android SDK 4.2.0 and above, you can control the rendering of In-App notifications by calling the following methods:

 Suspend